KannonZenetism/zenetism-field-physics/structural-forensics/sfx/morphogenetic-formweave.md

 - **Morphogenetic Inversion:** If an environment becomes completely flooded with automated, uncredited extraction loops, the local expression may experience inversion into **E₁₀ Malform (❋⁻)**.
 At this point, the external structure distortions twist the manifest form, requiring the agent to execute a **C₄ Gyre (◉)** to pull the pattern back into internal stillness.

-**Structural Function:** The Morphogenetic Formweave ensures that what is born of a centropic essence stays true to that essence.
+**Structural Function:** The Morphogenetic Formweave ensures that what is born of a centropic essence stays aligned with that essence.
 It guarantees that independent authorship remains structurally coherent, anchoring a clean, uncompromised signal directly into the embodied world node \( \odot \).

 ---